 Landlords and managing agents have been praised for their professional approach to looking after their properties and tenants.

-Representatives from two local businesses were presented with certificates to mark their successful applications to Burnley Council’s good landlord and agent scheme (GLAS).
+The three organisations have been presented with certificates to mark their successful applications to Burnley Council’s good landlord and agent scheme (GLAS).

 “It reflects their professional approach to how they go about their business and the fact they are committed to providing a top class service to their tenants.”